JuanNavasJN/pop-quiz-fullstack/README.md

 Pop Quiz - An MVP for an event management review and rating app.

+You can see a live demo here https://pop-quiz.juannavas.dev/

 **Note:** Each side `/frontend` and `/backend` have their own README.
 [Frontend - README](./frontend/README.md) [Backend - README](./backend/README.md)

 ## Architecture